Miriam Schneir: Career

 Following graduation, Schneir taught for several years, initially as an elementary teacher in the New York City school system, and then at the Child Development Center for emotionally disturbed preschool children.
 In 1960, she had the first of her three children and opted to become a full-time researcher and writer.
-The prior year, Walter had begun investigating the trial of Julius and Ethel Rosenberg, who were convicted along with Morton Sobell as atomic spies for the Soviet Union.
-The Rosenbergs were executed by electric chair in 1953, while Sobell received a lengthy prison sentence.
+The prior year, Walter had begun investigating the trial of Julius and Ethel Rosenberg and Morton Sobell who were convicted of conspiracy to commit espionage for the Soviet Union.
+The Rosenbergs were executed by electric chair in 1953, while Sobell received a thirty-year prison sentence.
 Miriam collaborated with her husband on the Rosenberg book project.
 The fruit of their effort was Invitation to an Inquest: A New Look at the Rosenberg-Sobell Case, published by Doubleday in 1965.

 After completing the Rosenberg book, Miriam immersed herself in women's history.
 She worked as a research associate at the Columbia University Center for Social Sciences Program in Sex Roles and Social Change.
 In 1972, she compiled and edited the first of several anthologies, Feminism: The Essential Historical Writings.
 She contributed to the U.S. Bicentennial museum exhibit and catalogue book, Remember the Ladies: Women in America, 1750-1815.
 Under the auspices of Columbia Teachers College, she reviewed a multivolume encyclopedia's coverage and treatment of women; her recommendations were the basis for revising the encyclopedia.